 At left is a beautifully carved fossilized ivory musk ox by Inupiaq artist Norbert Thomas.
 This one is 2.25 inches long and $400.
 At right is a Picasso marble giraffe by Bernard Laselute, 1.75 inches high and $70.

-An alabaster dalmatian with inlaid jet for his spots, carved by Cody Nastacio, 2 inches high and $60.
-Also by Cody is this white wolf.
-Carved from marble, it is 3 3/8 inches long and $60.
+A white marble wolf by Cody Nastacio is this white wolf.
+3 3/8 inches long SOLD.
 Two views of a mountain lion carved from a piece of natural turquoise from the Fox mine in Nevada.
 Made by Navajo artist Roy Davis, it is 1.75 inches long and $110.

 The white serpentine mouse was carved by Michael Coble, 2.25 inches long and $60.
 A mother of pearl shell butterfly with inlaid dots of coral, turquoise, lapis and jet by Cheryl Beyuka.
 It is just under 3 inches wide and $225.
 A chocolate dolomite badger by Andrew Quam.
 1 7/8 inches from snout to tail and $85.